TheLuckMan/Remux/README.md

 # Remux Editor

 ## About
-A Re-designed (Or Rust), extensible UNIX text editor inspired by Emacs.
+Remux is a re-designed, extensible UNIX text editor inspired by Emacs, with a focus on ergonomics, extensibility, and memory safety.
-(
-Emacs have 'CS' at end, I'm inspired UNIX name origins MULTICS -> UNICS -> UNIX So therefore my editor ending by 'X' (^_^)
-)

-Remux - a minimalist memory-safety terminal text editor, Inspired by Emacs and focused on extensibility.

-The project is in the early stages of development (alpha).
+The project is in early alpha stage.
-The API may change since the development!
+The API is unstable and may change.

 # Freatures
-- Editing text files
-- Moving the cursor
 - Mini-buffer in the style of Emacs
 - Calling teams through 'M-x'
-- ‘find-file’ - Opening files
-- 'save-buffer' - Preserving the current buffer
-- Lua configuration (keymap, commands)
+- Highly extensible via Lua configuration and plugins
+- Designed from scratch with modern constraints
 - TUI based on 'ratatui'/'crossterm'

 ## Architecture